allegroai/clearml-docs/docs/webapp/webapp_profile.md

 ### Multiple Workspaces

-:::note ClearML Hosted Service Feature
+:::info ClearML Hosted Service Feature
 Multiple workspaces is only available on the ClearML Hosted Service
 :::